BonnieCSE/SISTR/README.md

 # Pipline
 1. Preprocessing:
-Simulate allele frequencies using mutation model, selection model, forward simulation algorithm and generate lookup tables used later in SISTR.
+Simulate allele frequencies using mutation model, selection model, and forward simulation algorithm to generate lookup tables used later in SISTR.
 See `simulations/`

 2. SISTR: